antaalt/shader-validator/README.md

 ## Platform support

 This extension is supported on every platform, but some limitations are to be expected on some:
--   Windows: full feature set.
+-   Windows x86_64: full feature set.
--   Linux: full feature set.
+-   Linux x86_64: full feature set.
--   Mac: Rely on WASI version of server, same as web, see web support for limitations.
+-   Mac & ARM Linux / Windows: Rely on WASI version of server, same as web, see web support for limitations.

 ## Web support